veeenu/eldenring-practice-tool/README.md

 You can download the **latest stable release** [here](https://github.com/veeenu/eldenring-practice-tool/releases/latest).

-You can download the current unstable release [here](https://github.com/veeenu/eldenring-practice-tool/releases/tag/nightly).
-Please only do so if you are contributing to bugs troubleshooting: it will most likely be broken.

 If you need help, **please first read** the [Known Issues](#known-issues) and [FAQ](#troubleshooting--faq) sections for solutions, or ways to get in touch.